jovanduy/ExercisesInC/reading_questions/thinkos.md

 1) What does it mean to say that a data structure is thread safe?

+If a data structure is thread safe, multiple threads can access it at the same time.

 2) In the circular buffer implementation of a queue, why is the maximum number of elements in the queue `n-1`, if `n` is the size of the array?

+This is because after the `n`th element, the queue wraps back around to the 0th element.
+The check to see if the queue is empty is by comparing `queue->next_in` with `queue->next_out`.
+If the last element were the `n`th element, once all `n` elements were full, the queue would return that it is empty because both next_out and next_in will be from the 0th index.
+Thus, in order to avoid this problem, the maximum number of elements is `n-1`.

 3) If there is no mutex to protect the queue, give an example of a sequence of steps that could leave the queue in an inconsistent state.

 4) When a thread calls cond_wait, why does it have to unlock the mutex before blocking?

+If it did not unlock the mutex, no other thread could access the queue and therefore no items could be added/removed to/from the queue, meaning that the queue would always stay the same and thus the condition would never be met.

 5) When a thread returns from cond_wait, what do we know is definitely true?
 What do we think is probably true?

+We know that the condition is true and that the mutex is locked (so this thread can safely access the queue).
+What we think that the condition is probably true.

 6) What happens if you signal a condition variable when there are no waiting threads?

+There is no effect.

 7) Do you have to lock the mutex to signal a condition variable?

+No.

 8) Does the condition have to be true when you signal a condition variable?

+No.